LordDashMe/LordDashMe/README.md

 ## Hi, Dash here :wave:

 - 🔭 I’m currently working on some cool stuff related to RF.
-- ⚡ Check out my version of Wordle and play it with this link: <https://lorddashme.github.io/wordlejs/>
+- ⚡ Check out my version of Wordle and play it with this [link](https://lorddashme.github.io/wordlejs/).
-- 📫 To reach me, you can send your query via [linkedin](https://www.linkedin.com/in/joshua-clifford-reyes-5572b912a/) or follow me on [twitter](https://twitter.com/lorddashme).
+- 📫 To reach me, you can check my [website](https://lorddashme.github.io/) for the socmed links.